 The Atlantic menhaden purse seine fishery historically reported an annual incidental take of 1 to 5 bottlenose dolphins (NMFS 1991, pp. 5-73).
-However, no observer data are available, and this information has not been updated for some time.
+This information has not been updated for some time.
+There has been very limited observer coverage since 2008, but no takes have been observed (see Appendix III).